Preventing Environmental Pollution

 04Ensuring the Appropriate Collection and Storage of PCBs

-In Japan, the DIC Group continues working to ensure the appropriate collection, storage and management of equipment containing polychlorinated biphenyls (PCBs), including older-model transformers, capacitors and stabilizers, in accordance with the Law Concerning Special Measures for Promotion of Proper Treatment of PCB Wastes (Law No. 65 of 2001).
-The Group also ensures that equipment containing PCBs is disposed of in accordance with the practices of Japan Environmental Storage & Safety Corporation (JESCO).
-The Group also manages and disposes all other PCB waste in an appropriate manner.
+DIC Group companies in Japan work to ensure the appropriate collection, storage and management of equipment containing polychlorinated biphenyls (PCBs), including older-model transformers and capacitors, in accordance with the Law Concerning Special Measures for Promotion of Proper Treatment of PCB Wastes.
+These companies also ensure that equipment containing PCBs is disposed of in accordance with the practices of the Japan Environmental Storage & Safety Corporation (JESCO).
+The DIC Group in Japan expects to complete disposal of waste with high concentrations of PCBs in the first half of fiscal year 2023.
+Efforts to manage and dispose of low-concentration PCB waste will proceed apace.

 05Responding to Asbestos Risks

-The DIC Group in Japan takes care to respond to potential risks associated with asbestos during demolition or when retrofitting equipment, as outlined in the Ordinance on the Prevention of Health Impairment due to Asbestos (Ministry of Health, Labour and Welfare Ordinance No. 21 of 2005) and the revised Air Pollution Control Law.
+The DIC Group in Japan strives to respond to potential risks associated with asbestos during demolition or when retrofitting equipment, as outlined in the Ordinance on the Prevention of Health Impairment due to Asbestos and the revised Air Pollution Control Law.

 06Soil and Groundwater Pollution

-In addition to complying strictly with the Soil Contamination Countermeasures Act, the DIC Group implements soil and groundwater surveys and countermeasures as necessary and assesses related risks.
-In fiscal year 2019, a warehouse fire at the Saitama Plant resulted in a section of the plant site being designated under the Act as an “Area for which Changes to Form or Nature Require Notification.”
-Subsequent soil remediation efforts resulted in this designation being lifted in January 2022.
-In addition, a voluntary survey conducted at a third site belonging to the Hokuriku Plant resulted in the site being designated as an “Area which Requires Measures.”
+In addition to complying strictly with the Soil Contamination Countermeasures Act, the DIC Group in Japan implements soil and groundwater surveys and countermeasures as necessary to assess related risks.
+In fiscal year 2021, a voluntary survey conducted at a third site belonging to the Hokuriku Plant resulted in the site being designated as an “Area which Requires Measures.”
 Purification measures are currently being implemented in line with the Act, as well as with pertinent regulations.

 Building a Circular Economy